verdverm/MrGo/README.md

-MrGo
+Mr. Go
 ====

 My take on MapReduce, in Go...
-MrGo!
+Mr. Go!